BartMassey/advent-of-code-2019/README.md

 software engineering I should already have known writing these.

+## Infrastructure

-There's also some engineering infrastructure in the form of the `template` directory and the `mkday.sh` and `process-aoc.sh` shell scripts.
+There's some engineering infrastructure here in the form of the `template` directory and the `mkday.sh` and `process-aoc.sh` shell scripts.
 These speed each day's setup considerably.
 At the beginning of each day I `sh